Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 Getting Started with Zero Trust 3

 This isn’t to say that traditional security architectures (castle and moat) suddenly become irrelevant, they still serve a purpose.
 Security and IT teams who have invested in defensive systems focused heavily on securing the network perimeter, using firewalls and VPNs to enforce access policies, are faced with new challenges in securing a more hybrid work model.
-This requires innovative thinking and agnostic solutions that can augment and compliment existing infrastructures while supporting digital transformation and modernization initiatives.
+This requires innovative thinking and agnostic solutions that can augment and compliment existing infrastructures while supporting digital transformation and modernisation initiatives.

 As the infrastructure has evolved, the risk surface has expanded with an increasing number of access points and these are being exploited at an alarming rate.
 Reported incidents of cyberattacks have exponentially increased.
 While methods of attack have elevated in sophistication, they still primarily target identity.
 Credential abuse and highly targeted phishing attacks remain the leading cause of breaches today.
 Gaps in identity protection introduce risks like account takeover, supply-chain, and ransomware attacks.
-As a result, organizations should no longer automatically assume trust across any part of the IT stack.
+As a result, organisations should no longer automatically assume trust across any part of the IT stack.
 Regardless of industry or geography, secure trusted users have become more important than ever—and identity is the modern perimeter.

 Getting Started with Zero Trust 4